iShezmu/holbertonschool-shell/README.md

+# Project: Shell

-This is part of the Shell,basics proyect
+This is part of the Shell,basics proyect from Holberton School.